-The Santa Barbara Museum of Art was established in June 1941 at 1130 State Street, in a building that housed the the Santa Barbara Post Office from 1914 to 1932.
-The Museum has been expanded to 60,000 sq ft over the years, including exhibition galleries, Museum store, cafe, a 154-seat auditorium, a library containing 50,000 books and 55,000 slides, a children’s gallery dedicated to participatory interactive programming and an 11,500-square-foot off-site facility, the Ridley-Tree Education Center at McCormick House.
+The Santa Barbara Museum of Art was established in June 1941 at 1130 State Street, in a building that housed the Santa Barbara Post Office from 1914 to 1932.
+The Museum has been expanded to 60,000 sq ft over the years, including exhibition galleries, Museum store, cafe, a 154-seat auditorium, a library containing 50,000 books and 55,000 slides, a children’s gallery dedicated to participatory interactive programming and an 11,500 sq ft off-site facility, the Ridley-Tree Education Center at McCormick House.

 As one of the leading art museums on the West Coast, the Santa Barbara Museum of Art serves a diverse audience of approximately 150,000 people annually.
 The Museum offers a wide variety of educational and interpretive programs.

-The Museum strengths in the following areas: Ancient Art, Asian Art (Chinese, Japanese, Indian and Tibetan), French and English 19th and early 20th Century Art, 19th and early 20th Century American Art, International Modernism, Works on Paper, Photography, and Contemporary Art.
+The Museum strengths lie in the following areas: Ancient Art, Asian Art (Chinese, Japanese, Indian and Tibetan), French and English 19th and early 20th Century Art, 19th and early 20th Century American Art, International Modernism, Works on Paper, Photography and Contemporary Art.

-Hours of operation are Tuesday through Sunday, 11am to 5pm.
-Admission (as of August 2011) is $9 for adults, $6 for ages 65+, $6 for students (with ID) and kids 6 to 17 and free under 6 years.
+Hours of operation are Tuesday through Sunday, 11am to 5pm; FREE Thursday evening admission from 5-8PM!
+Admission (as of March 2018) is $10 for adults and $6 for seniors, students with ID and children under 6.
 Free to Museum members.

 MUSEUM ADMISSIONS ARE HALF PRICE IN 2018 AS IT GOES THROUGH RENOVATIONS.